UEFA Nations League final four: Who is in it? When is it? Where does it take place?

 25/09/2022 Austria 1-3 Croatia

 The only side to remain unbeaten through League A, the Netherlands started as they meant to go on by thumping neighbours Belgium 4-1 away.
-It hasn't all been plain sailing since: the Oranje came from 2-0 down to draw with Poland while both wins against Wales came courtesy of added-time goals.
-Yet the Dutch always found a way, and sealed their passage with a 1-0 defeat of Belgium in Amsterdam, captain Van Dijk making the difference.
+It hasn't all been plain sailing since: the Oranje came from 2-0 down to draw with Poland, while both wins against Wales came courtesy of added-time goals.
+Yet the Dutch always found a way, and sealed their passage with a 1-0 defeat of Belgium in Amsterdam.

 03/06/2022 Belgium 1-4 Netherlands